Manini Banerjee

 Data processing, storage, and production require carbon-emitting data centers.
 Through

-Bio-intelligence, an alternative paradigm to Artificial Intelligence, we challenge an opportunity for sustainable, data-free navigation.
+Bio-intelligence, an alternative paradigm to Artificial Intelligence, presents an opportunity for sustainable, data-free navigation.

 How would a car work if organisms instead of algorithms drove it?